Licensing in CUCM – Various Types of Licensing

 In Version 9.0 cisco introduced a license manager to provide centralized license management for all the call manager clusters.
 Licensing for the Cisco Unified Communications Manager is determined by the total number of users, user features, and devices configured.
 Prime License Manager then takes the count of all licenses required from all CUCM and then compares the total requirements to the number of available licenses which are installed.

-Unified Communications Manager licensing types are available as:
+Types of Unified Communications Manager licensing :

 - Cisco Unified Workspace Licensing (UWL) : Basically these licenses are based on a group of users.
 It includes soft clients, application server software and licensing on a per user basis.
 Cisco Unified Workspace Licensing is available in Professional Edition and Standard Edition.